SrukeshL/-PLCCMS-Family-Court-Edition-/README.md

 > ⚠️ Medical and financial records: physical copies only — never upload online.

 ---
+## Attorney Relationship Notice

+The Professional Conduct Reference module is educational.

+It is not intended to monitor, supervise, investigate, or evaluate attorneys.

+It is not a disciplinary tool.

+Its purpose is to improve communication, transparency, and understanding between clients and attorneys.

 ## ⚖️ ODC Professional Conduct Module